jday001/fibonacci/README.md

 This is a sample project that calculates the Fibonacci sequence, displaying the n<sup>th</sup> number in the sequence in the corresponding row of a `UITableView`.
 It also points out benefits of using `Grand Central Dispatch` to move heavy calculations off the main thread.

 The `FibonacciGenerator` class can use GCD with a serial queue to move the calculation off the main thread, but keep the sequence in order (in the `generateFibonacciAtN` function).
-This is not the most optimized method of calculating a Fibonacci sequence.
+I realize that this is not the most optimized method of calculating a Fibonacci sequence.
 I am using a `Dynamic Programming` approach to store known sequence values in an array rather than recursively calculating every number.
 I also added some much slower methods to contrast the differences in performance.

 ## Comparison ##